Tech Made Simple

 author photo

-by Elizabeth Harper on May 28, 2024
+by Elizabeth Harper on February 11, 2026

 You may think your friends are too smart to fall for a scam like that, but because these requests come from you, they may respond without thinking.
-That's why I recommend double-checking any new Friend requests from people you're already Friends with of Facebook before accepting.
+That's why I recommend double-checking any new Friend requests from people you're already Friends with on Facebook before accepting.
 If you're friends in real life, they won't mind you contacting them outside of Facebook to confirm.

-The good news is that account cloning isn’t a hack or an exploit – your Facebook password is still safe and your account hasn't been compromised.
+The good news is that account cloning isn't a hack or an exploit.
+Your Facebook password is still safe, and your account hasn't been compromised.
 But being the source of scams and spam for your friends is probably not the position you want to be in.
 So, I have advice for how to tell if your account has been cloned and, more importantly, how to prevent it from being cloned in the first place.

 How do I know if my Facebook account has been cloned?

 You can search Facebook for your name to see if there are other accounts pretending to be you, but this often isn't very helpful.
 Someone else on Facebook likely legitimately shares your name.
 While you can do this to look for duplicates, not every result will be someone maliciously cloning your account.
-Scammers are also clever enough to block your real account from seeing the cloned account so you can't find and report it.
+Scammers are also clever enough to block your real account from seeing the cloned account, so you can't find and report it.

 What should I do if my Facebook account has been cloned?